The 2018 Awards are now closed

 How do I enter?

 Simply complete our online entry form by selecting the Start My Award Entry option.
-We need to receive entries by Thursday 25 January 2018 at the latest.
 Remember to also send us the supplementary material outlined below.

 I know a lot of companies are shy about entering themselves for awards, and we used to be one of those.
 But even the process of simply entering is invaluable.
 It is a great way to take a step back from day to day business to review what you are doing and where you are heading.
 Whether you win an award, get shortlisted or miss out, that’s the guaranteed benefit of taking part.
 Pete Duncan, Constable & Robinson